OpenQuantumDesign/oqd-trical/docs/explanation/approximations/lamb_dicke.md

 <!-- prettier-ignore -->
 /// admonition | Note
     type: note
-The matrix elements are not computed until the abstract syntax tree representation is converted to a QuTiP-compatible object by the [QutipConversion][trical.backend.qutip.QutipConversion] rewrite rule.
+The matrix elements are not computed until the abstract syntax tree representation is converted to a QuTiP-compatible object by the [QutipCodeGeneration][trical.backend.qutip.QutipCodeGeneration] conversion rule.

 ///